huonw/huonw.github.io/_posts/2021-10-13-nsw-covid-qr.md

   extra=extra
 %}

-We'll see how the "short path" QR code in green retains all of the valuable proprieties we identified above, including simple offline check-in support.
+We'll see how the "short path" QR code in green retains all of the valuable properties we identified above, including simple offline check-in support.
 The "remove name" code is even simpler, and is what is possible if we compromise offline check-ins nicely.

 ### Less error correction